 The blend of coconut flour and either tapioca starch or arrowroot powder works well in this recipe.
 The tapioca or arrowroot will give it a spongy texture (which I love) and it will hold everything together.

-Paleo "breads" are often made with some combination of almond flour, coconut flour, cassava flour, or starches like tapioca or arrowroot.
-There's often eggs involved, too.
-This flatbread is AIP approved because there's no nuts and no eggs.
+Paleo “breads” are often made with some combination of almond flour, coconut flour, cassava flour, or starches like tapioca or arrowroot.
+There are often eggs involved, too.
+This flatbread is AIP approved because there are no nuts and no eggs.

 How to use These Paleo Flatbread rounds?

-Here are some ideas to use your flatbread rounds.
+Here are some ideas to use for your flatbread rounds.

 - Dip it in guacamole or this delicious tangy Paleo & AIP friendly avocado dip.